ikeohachidi/ornament-ui/docs/components/or-vertical-menu.md

 - `icon`: ornament uses remixicon by default so pass any remix icon class here.
 - `name`: Name of group **Note** This is only used on the first level of the menu.
 - `text`: Every child node should have this as it serves information like a title.
-- `showContent`: By default all child nodes are collapsed.
-The `showContent` property serves to manually show a node.
+- `collapsed`: By default all child nodes are collapsed.
+The `collapsed` property serves to manually show a node.
 - `action`: a callback function that runs when the node is clicked.
 It's first argument is the node itself.
 - `children`: Every node has this and it can be as nested as you want it to be.